 The search coil coax cable must not cross directly under the search coil, as this may cause false tripping to occur.
 The cable should be replaced should any nicks in its outer cover occur.

-If standard metal conduit must be used to protect the coil cable(s), separate conduits must be used for each cable; receiver and transmitter.
-If a clip detector is required, the cable may be run in the same conduit as the receiver or transmitter
+If standard metal conduit must be used to protect the search cables, separate conduits must be used for each cable.

 MODEL PL PLATE COIL